LocalBTV: Services

-As of December 2022, none of the major networks were carried, but the service was hoping to carry them at a later time.
-Some of the channels that LocalBTV had carried are primary and subchannels such as Cozi TV, The Country Network, getTV and NewsNet as well as bilingual channels.
+As of December 2022, none of the major networks were carried, but the service had hoped to carry them at a later time.
+Some of the channels that LocalBTV had carried were primary and subchannels such as Cozi TV, The Country Network, getTV and NewsNet as well as bilingual channels.
 Some of the national channels available everywhere in the U.S. included NOST, Cozi TV, FNX and getTV, and multiple shopping networks.
 Also included with the app for the service was a program guide and cloud DVR service.
 The service was free with an optional paid version planned at a later date.

 In November 2023, the website went down and the various apps are no longer functioning on various platforms.
 As of December 18, 2023, their website returned with a message that their services were temporarily paused with plans to return soon.
-As of October 2024, the website is no longer available.
+As of October 2024, the website was no longer available.